DrHalley/mc-donalds-mod/README.md

-A mod that haves hamburger frenc fries and cute little mcdonalds hat You can download the jar from build/libs
+A mod that haves hamburger frenc fries and cute little mcdonalds hat \n You can download the jar from build/libs